-This all makes perfect sense if we read 'value' to mean 'basic value', since that simply reminds us that to focus on basic value is to ignore particular value.
-But what if we construe 'value' to mean 'basic and particular value', so that the value of a state of affairs includes both its basic value, which may itself be some sort of aggregate of various types of value, and the particular value that is associated with the specific bearers of basic value that exist in that state of affairs.
+This all makes perfect sense if we read 'value' to mean 'basic value', since that simply reminds us that to focus on BV is to ignore PV.
+But what if we construe 'value' to mean 'basic and particular value', so that the value of a state of affairs includes both its BV, which may itself be some sort of aggregate of various types of value, and the PV that is associated with the specific bearers of BV that exist in that state of affairs.
 With this broader idea of value, which Cohen is surely arguing in favour of, can we still mount a criticism of non-utilitarian pluralist-value-maximizing consequentialism?

-The fact that Cohen is clear that a conservative of the type he defines and defends will allow that there are trade-offs to be made between particular value and basic value, suggests that the criticism of nonutilitarian pluralist-value-maximizing consequentialism will now fail.
-Of course, the details of the nature and degree of the relevant trade-offs are not clear, but that is no objection to the general possibility of folding the additional ingredient of particular value into a more general exercise of value aggregation or maximization.
+The fact that Cohen is clear that a conservative of the type he defines and defends will allow that there are trade-offs to be made between BV and PV, suggests that the criticism of non-utilitarian pluralist-value-maximizing consequentialism will now fail.
+Of course, the details of the nature and degree of the relevant trade-offs are not clear, but that is no objection to the general possibility of folding the additional ingredient of PV into a more general exercise of value aggregation or maximization.

-To suggest that folding particular value into a general calculus of value amounts to treating the bearers of value as if they do not matter as such seems mistaken; just as it would be mistaken to argue that combining the values associated with, say, welfare and equality, into some overall evaluation of a state of affairs by some process of aggregation which recognises relevant trade-offs amounts to treating welfare (or equality) as if they do not matter as such.
-The real issue is the specification of the method of aggregation and the extent to which it captures the true nature of the relationship between values and the trade-offs amongst them.
+To suggest that folding PV into a general calculus of value amounts to treating the bearers of value as if they do not matter as such seems mistaken; just as it would be mistaken to argue that combining the values associated with, say, welfare and equality, into some overall evaluation of a state of affairs by some process of aggregation which recognises relevant trade-offs amounts to treating welfare (or equality) as if they do not matter as such.
+The real issue is the specification of the method of aggregation and the extent to which it captures the true nature of the relationship between the identified values and the trade-offs amongst them.

-Of course, it might be said that any form of aggregation that allows trade-offs across values blurs the distinction between values22, but you cannot have it both ways - it would seem inconsistent to hold both that trade-offs between particular value and basic value are a general feature of the conservative disposition, and to deny that particular value can, in principal, be accommodated within a pluralist value aggregation procedure.
+Of course, it might be said that any form of aggregation that allows trade-offs across values blurs the distinction between values, but you cannot have it both ways - it would seem inconsistent to hold both that trade-offs between PV and BV are a general feature of the conservative disposition, and to deny that PV can, in principal, be accommodated within a pluralist value aggregation procedure.